mlunoe/react-bb-broccoli/README.md

-# Frontend for Mesosphere Manager
+# React and Backbone with Broccoli and Webpack

 ### Setup development environment